• CFN has a new look, using the Eagle as our theme

 I believe this is also the cause and error of sincere believers, that go through all manner of sweaty antics to 'recieve' the baptism of the Holy Ghost.
 They want to accept Him now, and they think by their oft repeated prayers and girations, that He must come in answer to their state will.
 "Baptize him now in your Holy Ghost, O Lord!"
 "Baptize me now in your Spirit, O God!"

 Yep.
-I been there and done that too, with full faith, that was shaken when He did not come at my beck and call to accept Him.
-He did however come at a time acceptable to Him, when I did not even ask to recieve Him.
+I've been there and done that too, with full faith, that was shaken when He did not come at my beck and call to accept Him.
+He did however come at a time acceptable to Him, when I was not even seeking to accept Him.

-The simple problem of preaching accepting Christ, especially choosing Christ, that it becomes the will of man with power to make Him come and be Lord and Savior.
+The simple problem of preaching accepting Christ, especially choosing Christ, is that it becomes the will of man with power to make Him come and be Lord and Savior.
 Is that not also what is said about accepting Him?
-Making Him our personal Christ and Savior...?
+And making Him our personal Christ and Savior...?

 Predestined or not, my point was that we do accept God.
 God proposes we accept Him, and we can either comply or not.
 I personally believe the Bible teaches Predestination.